trk5150/DBSOMA/README.md

 1) provides functionality to look up a gene or set of genes in a produced pairwise correlation matrix to ensure QC has not removed desired genes

 ## Training
+The source code used for SOM training can be found in "som" package in this repository, and runs from the SOMaestro main method.

+Training requires 3 files:
+1) SOMtrainer.jar
+2) A pairwise correlation matrix file
+3) A line split list of genes corresponding to the matrix files

+The training is able to run with multiple threads.
+Due to the size of the matrix files, training on a local machine is quite time consuming.
+It is recommended to run training on a cluster with many threads.

+Training runs with the following command:
+    java -jar /path/to/SOMtrainer.jar /path/to/correlation_matrix /path/to/genes threads (no. of threads) (desired output matrix size)

+An example bash script for running training "trainingscript.sh" in this repository

+Training outputs 2 files to the directory from which SOMTrainer.jar was called.
+1) The output map, a line split list of SOM coordinates followed by the names of genes assigned to each node
+2) An info file describing the running and results of the SOM

+Once a SOM has been trained, it can be used by the viewer (#Viewing), or to scan gene lists and categorize the degree of clustering and overlap with a desired other list of genes (#Scanning).

 ## Scanning
+Once a SOM has been trained, it can be used by the viewer, described below, or to scan gene lists and categorize the

+THe source code used for the scanning process is in the "mapScanning" package in this repository

 ## Viewing
+The Viewer, contained in the exectuable jar file "SOMviewer.jar" will first open a file explorer which users can select a trained SOM.

+After openning a selected SOM, the window will display a projection of all genes in their assigned node, and offers several functionalities.

+1) Save: this button will save a screenshot of the current projection in the directory from which "SOMviewer.jar" was launched.
+The name of the file will be whatever has been typed into the dilague box (gene...) as default
+2) Search: This button will open a file explorer dilague box with which users can select a line seperated list of genes.
+The selected list will then be projected onto the map.
+This can be used to determine by the eye the degree of clustering a list of genes forms on the map
+3) Search 2: This button will open a file explorer dilague box twice.
+Users select two line separated lists of genes, both of which will be projected on to the SOM.
+The first list selected will map in red, the second will map in blue
+4) View swap: This button cycles through a few different appearances with which one can examine the current SOM projection
+5) gene: This button will search for whatever gene name is currently written in the dialog box, and if found that gene's assigned node will be colored red.
+6) Dialog box: Users can type here.
+Used to select the name of a saved file or select a gene to search for.

 ## Use
 A guide to using the provided sample files: